US stock indexes fall after best weekly gain since February

 Sectors that are considered less risky, including utilities and household product makers, held up better than the rest of the market.
 Health care companies also gained ground.

 Several big pharmaceutical companies were standouts.
-Pfizer rose 5.1% following news it is buying Arena Pharmaceuticals.
+Moderna climbed 5.9% for the biggest gain in the S&P 500.
+Pfizer rose 4.3% following news it is buying Arena Pharmaceuticals.
+Bristol Myers Squibb rose 4.6%.

 Investors will be monitoring several economic reports this week and the Federal Reserve to gain more insight into economic growth as 2021 comes to a close and the world continues to try and shake off the impact from COVID-19.